jreisinger/docs/notes/prog/git.md

 # Tags

-You can specific points in a repo's history as being important.
+You can highlight specific points in a repo's history as being important.
 Typically, people use this functionality to mark release points (v1.0, v2.0, ...).

 ```
 git fetch --all --tags  # fetch all tags from remote